 Probably one of the best mamon recipe you’ll find out there!
-Lovely, soft, fluffy, and light sponge cake.
-Level up your coffee break or tea time with these delicious mini cakes.
+Soft, fluffy, and light baked treats made special with cheese topping.
+Level up your coffee break with these delicious mini chiffon cakes.

 - 3/4 cup and 2 tbsp. cake flour

 Egg yolk mixture

 - 3 tbsp vegetable oil (or canola oil)